Meet your PSD2 compliance obligations

-Payment Services Directive 2 (PSD2) is a fundamental piece of payments-related legislation that came into force in Europe on 13 January 2018.
+Payment Services Directive 2 (PSD2) is a fundamental piece of payments-related legislation that came into force in Europe in January 2018.
 It is the update of the original Payment Services Directive that had the objective of creating a single market for payments within the European Union.

 The main scope of PSD2 is to encourage pan-European competition and participation in the payment industry, also from non-banks, and to provide for a level playing field by harmonising consumer protection and the rights and obligations from payment providers and users.